Home Compare PYPL vs WRB

 PayPal Holdings vs W. R. Berkley: Which Stock Looks Stronger in 2026?

-W. R. Berkley holds the cleaner structural position, with the lead spread across profitability and growth.
-PayPal still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
+W. R. Berkley holds the cleaner structural position, with stability as the main driver and growth adding further support.
+PayPal still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity